top of page

 For those who like the ALL the details.

-Communication is also vital.
-If I email you - please respond to me within the time period I give you.
+• Communication is also vital.
+If I email you - please respond within the time period I give you.
 I know this can be hard and some people feel anxious about responding or making decisions but it is very hard for me to make decisions without needed information.

 Once we have agreed on a date and time the following occurs:

-• Confirmation email: you will get an email confirming your booking and outlining the fees and process.
+• Confirmation email and text: you will get an email confirming your booking and an outline of the fees and process (e.g., confirmation and cancellation).
 Get back in touch if it does not match what you expected.

 • Complete a digital form: please digitally complete the privacy and consent form in the above email within 7 days to confirm your booking.
-If you are like me and might forget - it's a quick 2 minute job that can be best done in the moment.
+If you are like me and might forget - it's a quick job that is best done in the moment you open the email.

-• Confirmation of appointment: you will get an email 3 weeks before your appointment asking you to confirm.
-You need to respond to this.
+• Confirmation of appointment: you will get a text 5-6 weeks before your appointment asking you to confirm within 48 hours.
+You need to respond to this, preferably within 24 hours.
+Responding 'N' is perfectly acceptable to cancel your appointment and preferred by me so I can plan my time.

-• Invoice payment: you will receive your invoice by email 4 days before your appointment.
-Please ensure you pay this prior to your appointment.
+• Invoice payment: you will receive your invoice 7 days before your appointment.
+Please pay this prior to your appointment.
+Preferred payment is bank deposit, but you can use credit card for a fee (1.1-1.7%).

-• Text reminder: you will get a text message 7 days before your assessment to remind you of your appointment - you do not need to respond to this.
+• Text reminder: you will get a text message 2 days before your assessment to remind you of your appointment - you do not need to respond to this, it is just a reminder.

 • If your appointment is online: you will get a link the day before your appointment combined with instructions on how to join and how to test everything is working.

-• In person: if you are face to face you will get an email explaining how to find me as I am tucked away.
+• In person: if you are face to face you will get an email the day before explaining how to find me as I am tucked away.

 • After your interview: you will be tired and will be processing and integrating information.
 It is good to plan for an early and easy dinner and to rest if you can.
-A few days after your appointment, I will send you other online assessments to complete that need to be done within 2 weeks.
+Around a week after your appointment, I will send you other online assessments to complete that need to be done within 2 weeks.

-• Reports: take 4-8 weeks.
+• Reports: take 6-8 weeks depending on many factors.
 Click here for more information.

 This looks like a lot but I will guide you through it all.